-- License agreement entered into with ARM Limited relating to secure core microcontrollers; - License agreement entered into with Atmel Corp, executed in the context of the acquisition of Atmel Corp.'s SMS business (for further information, please refer to Chapter 22 entitled "Key Contracts" of the Registration Document, the description of the Core License Agreement between Atmel Corp. and the Company dated September 30, 2010); - License agreement signed with CRI relative to certain techniques to defend against attacks (for further information, please refer to Chapter 22 entitled "Key Contracts" of the Registration Document, the description of the Patent License Agreement between Atmel Corp. and Cryptography Research Inc. dated August 12, 2009 and transferred to the Company in the context of the acquisition of Atmel Corp.'s SMS business, and the Tamper Resistance License Agreement between the Company and Cryptography Research, Inc. dated July 1, 2009); and
+- License agreement entered into with ARM Limited7 relating to secure core microcontrollers; - License agreement entered into with Atmel Corp, executed in the context of the acquisition of Atmel Corp.'s SMS business (for further information, please refer to Chapter 22 "Key Contracts" of the Registration Document, the description of the Core License Agreement between Atmel Corp. and the Company dated September 30, 2010): - License agreement signed with CRI relative to certain techniques to defend against attacks (for further information, please refer to Chapter 22 "Key Contracts" of the Registration Document, the description of the Patent License Agreement between Atmel Corp. and Cryptography Research Inc. dated August 12, 2009 and transferred to the Company in the context of the acquisition of Atmel Corp.'s SMS business, and the Tamper Resistance License Agreement between the Company and Cryptography Research, Inc. dated July 1, 2009); and - License agreement signed with Silicon Storage Technology ("SST"), a subsidiary of Microchip Technology Inc., relative to the ESF3-110 technology and the Flash Cell allowing the Company to, in particular, develop and sell semiconductors that feature Flash memory technology.

-&lt;sup>23 Obfuscator technology improves the security of applications by voluntarily making them more difficult to understand and piece together (software obfuscation).
+6 Obfuscator technology improves the security of applications by voluntarily making them more difficult to understand and piece together (software obfuscation).

-&lt;sup>24 ARM Limited is the global leader in the development of semiconductor IP blocks and, in particular, in the supply of core processors used in embedded systems (mobile telephones, in particular).
+7 ARM Limited is the global leader in the development of semiconductor IP blocks and, in particular, in the supply of core processors used in embedded systems (mobile telephones, in particular).